Optimizing your spatial transcriptomics research with Visium HD and Xenium Prime 5K

 Your tissue is the foundation of your experiment, and two factors—whether it’s fixed and the organism it’s derived from—will determine the course of your analysis.

-Both Xenium Prime 5Kand Visium HD are compatible with formalin-fixed paraffin-embedded (FFPE) tissues, while Xenium is also compatible with fresh frozen tissues.
-We plan to release a demonstrated protocol for using fresh frozen tissues with Visium HD shortly.
+Both Xenium Prime 5K and Visium HD are compatible with formalin-fixed paraffin-embedded (FFPE) and fresh frozen (FF) tissues, while Visium HD is also compatible with fixed frozen tissues.
+These demonstrated protocols provide more detail for using fresh frozen and fixed frozen tissues with Visium HD.

 Tissue format is also a key consideration.
 The Visium CytAssist instrument allows you to use archival or pre-sectioned slides, as well as slides prepared fresh from an FFPE block specifically for your experiment.
 Xenium requires tissue to be sectioned directly onto Xenium slides.

-Takeaway: If your tissue is FFPE and either human or mouse, it’s currently compatible with either platform.
-Xenium Prime 5K is also compatible with fresh frozen tissue, with this capability extending to Visium HD in an upcoming Demonstrated Protocol.
+Takeaway: If your tissue is FFPE or fresh frozen, and either human or mouse, it’s currently compatible with either platform.
+Visium HD is also compatible with fixed frozen tissue, with this capability outlined in our demonstrated protocol.
 If you research a species that is neither human nor mouse, Xenium has compatibility with any organism through the Advanced Custom panel option, while Visium HD may be compatible with non-human primate or rat (depending on customer support guidance).

 Number of samples, tissue size, and time constraints